righthalfplane/rfspace/README.md

 bridge03.geo is a gmsh input file for a bridge that was used in a finite element calculation.

 microphoneFMTX2.cpp is a soapySDR program that transmits FM.

+osmo_nfm_rx.py is a osmo python program to receive narrow band FM.

+simpleReceive3.cpp is a soapySDR program that receives both channels using the bladeRF.